 • Access the Google Home app on your phone and select the account, link to your new device and connect to Wi-Fi.

 You also can change preset Nest temperatures on the app.
-From the home screen, select Thermostat before selecting Settings.
-At this screen, press Temperature Preferences and then Temperature Presets.
-Current presets for Comfort, Eco and Sleep modes will be displayed.
-Choose the appropriate setting to change the temperature for that preset.
+From the home screen, select Thermostat and then select Settings.
+At this screen, select Temperature Preferences and then Temperature Presets.
+This will display your preset Comfort, Eco and Sleep temperatures.
+By selecting one of those three options, you can change the temperature for that preset.

 9. Making a Nest Thermostat Schedule